Find financial help from SOS Resource Center.

 When an applicant is found qualified for aid, only small amounts of support will be provided.
 Then, as time goes on and the client proves the ability to meet goals in place, the SOS Resource Center may offer further assistance to the Waukesha County resident.

 During the week of Thanksgiving, underprivileged residents are given hot meals and other food, such as Turkeys and the toppings, so that they can celebrate the holiday.
 Food is distributed according to the size of each client’s family.
 In some cases, an applicant also receive a gift card for the purchase of a turkey at a local grocery store.
+Find more details on help with Thanksgiving.

 The SOS Resource Center Food and Basic Needs Program helps feed the hungry by offering free groceries, meals, and information on benefits.
 The resource will also assist people in crisis with basic needs around clothing, hygiene items, and the like.
 So in addition to providing food, there are blankets for the homeless, warm winter jackets, and backpacks.
 When applying for help, some of the following may be required.